About Envoy Mobile

 These are common issues that tend to require a certain level of Bazel expertise to overcome.
 EngFlow can advise with this migration, or take care of it completely.

-6x Faster Builds with EngFlow
+6x faster builds and tests with EngFlow

 EngFlow’s Bazel experts migrated Envoy Mobile’s presubmit flows to remote execution and manage an EngFlow Remote Execution cluster for them.
-The overall build time is now ~20 minutes, compared to ~2 hours before.
+The overall build and test time is now ~20 minutes, compared to ~2 hours before.
 This speed-up of ~6x has led to a much faster turnaround time of their open-source contributions.

 The table below contains a detailed breakdown of the migration’s pull requests, as well as the achieved speed-ups based on the programming language of the source code, the host OS (the OS of the machine running Bazel), and the target OS (the OS of the machine running the final artifacts).